| TERM OR WORD |

 A three-channel video signal wherein the luminance, hue and color saturation information are carried as R, G and B (Red, Green and Blue) signals or as one of several variations of color difference signals. |

-| Composite video
+Composite video

 |

-A single video signal carrying combined luminance, chrominance and raster synchronizing information. |
+A single video signal that carries all the combined luminance, chrominance and raster synchronizing information. |

-| Control track (or "black"
+Control track

 |

-An area on a video tape where magnetic impulses have been recorded.
-The magnetic impulses act like glue, holding down the new video you record there.
-This is necessary for insert editing, however may not be for assemble editing. |
+An area on a video tape where magnetic pulses are recorded.
+They tell the recorder when to start the next picture.
+This is information is necessary for insert editing, however may not be for assemble editing. |

-| Control-L
+Control-L

 |